parttimenerd/hello-ebpf/README.md

 A look ahead into the future, so you know what to expect:

-- Implement the API so that we can recreate all examples from the book
+- Implement the API so that we can recreate all bcc examples from the book
 - Make it properly available as a library on Maven Central
 - Support the newer [libbpf](https://github.com/libbpf/libbpf) library
 - Allow writing eBPF programs in Java